Global co-head of the quantitative strategies group

 Head of quant analytics & digital transformation, APAC global markets

-Deputy head of the global quantitative research
+MD, head of cross asset quantitative research

 Sandrine Ungari is currently Head of Cross-Asset Quantitative Research team and Deputy Head of the Global Quantitative Research team at Société Générale.
 The Quantitative Research team is active in risk premia strategies, derivatives and structured products, portfolio risk modelling, and provides research to investors worldwide.
 The group has been recognised as a market leader in quantitative research, and was ranked #1 in the Extel survey in the Quantitative Strategies category.
 Sandrine joined Société Générale in 2006.
 Prior to that, she worked as a quantitative analyst at HBOS Treasury and at Reech Sungard in London.
 She is a graduate of ENSTA (Paris) and hold a Master's in Quantitative Finance from Paris VI University.
 She is a guest lecturer at University Paris Diderot.